ooni/spec/oonib.md

       'test_helper_address':
         `string` the address of a test helper for the requested test.

-      'report_status':
-        `string` One of 'rejected' or 'created' or 'closed'.
     }

 The report identifier allows the probe to update the report and it will be